CVE

 That is why this became CVE-2026-33936.

-Fixed by enforcing proper DER length bounds checks in the affected helper parsers.
+I addressed it by implementing proper DER length bounds checks in the affected helper parsers, and the fix was later merged and released.